Profiles in Courage: Reception

 After its release on January 1, 1956, Profiles in Courage became a bestseller.
 The book won the Pulitzer Prize for Biography in 1957, even though it was not one of the finalists forwarded to the prize board from the selection committee.
 Kennedy's father Joseph asked columnist Arthur Krock, his political adviser and a longtime member of the prize board, to persuade others to vote for it.

 The book returned to the bestseller lists in 1961 after Kennedy became president and again in 1963 after he was assassinated.

 Profiles in Courage was the basis of a television series of the same name that aired on the NBC network during the 1964–1965 television season.

 In 1956, Kennedy gave a copy of the book to Richard Nixon, who responded that he was looking forward to reading it.
 After being defeated by Kennedy in the 1960 United States presidential election, Nixon was advised by Mamie Eisenhower to write a book himself.
 Nixon visited the White House in April 1961 and got the same advice from Kennedy: writing a book would raise the public image of any public man.
 Nixon wrote his book Six Crises (1962) in response to Profiles in Courage.

+In response to criticism that the book included only men, in 1958 Kennedy published an article in the women's magazine McCall's that honored "Three Women of Courage," by adding Jeannette Rankin, Anne Hutchinson, and Prudence Crandall to his Hall of Fame.